-If you want to exercise your rights as described in paragraph 12, or for questions related to this Privacy Statement, please contact our local privacy officer or local compliance officer via firstname.lastname@example.org.
+For questions related to this Privacy Statement, please contact our privacy officer via: email@example.com.

 If you still feel we did not handle your request, question or complaint timely or appropriately, you can also contact your local Data Protection Authority.
 You can find the contact details of your local Data Protection Authority below:

 Office of the Privacy Commissioner for Personal Data (PCPD)